tiby312/dinotree_report/technical_design.md

 That saves one extra float, but it is less versatile.
 Also fixing the radius of the bots would be a huge performance improvement.
 Every bot would only need to store a position then.

-# Use of Unsafe

-moving objects that dont implement copy.
-The multirect example.
-split_at_mut()

-# think about it like a sponge. the lower you go into the tree, the more stable the calculates get